Feta Cheese & Mint Börek

 Börek is a traditional Turkish layered dough dish, generally filled with cheese, ground meat or vegetables.
-The most popular fillings are feta cheese, spinach, potatoes and ground meat flavored with different spices.
+The most popular fillings are feta cheese, spinach, potatoes and ground meat flavored with a variety of herbs and spices.

 The traditional yufka sold in Turkey measures about 40-50 cm in diameter.
 If that is not the case with your batch, just don’t forget to lay them a little wrinkled.
 Do not stretch.